-- The proposed development would be expected to have wind conditions within the recommended walking criterion in all ground level areas with the proposed design. - Wind conditions in the entrance areas are expected to exceed the recommended criterion for standing for some wind directions with the proposed design.
-A wind tunnel test is recommended to determine the optimal wind control solution.
+- The proposed development would be expected to have wind conditions within the recommended walking criterion in all ground level areas with the proposed design. - Wind conditions in front of the entrance areas are expected to exceed the recommended criterion for standing for some wind directions with the proposed design.
+However, with the implementation of portable planters as recommended later in this report, the conditions in all areas allocated for outdoor seating are predicted to meet the requirements for standing activities at all times and for seated activities for most conditions. - A wind tunnel test is recommended to determine the optimal wind control and operational solution for standing/sitting comfort and we propose that this should be completed as a precondition to commencement of works on site in response to a Condition of Consent.